nom-de-guerre/RANT/README.md

    dense feed-forward ANNs are supported.
 The fully connected (dense) restriction can be overcome by entering zeros in a weight matrix.

-common: miscellaeous headers implementing ancillary functionality.
+common: miscellaneous headers implementing ancillary functionality.

 Examples: A directory with a number of examples.
 The examples exhibit regression, multiclass classification and multilabel classification.